openownership/register-ingester-oc/README.md

 # Register Ingester OC

-This is an application for ingesting the Open Corporates Bulk data published monthly into an Elasticsearch database.
+This is an application for ingesting the OpenCorporates bulk data published monthly into an Elasticsearch database.

 ## One-time Setup